 Simply presenting course material may provide short-term value, but physical practicing, experiencing, and learning through active engagement helps the roots of that material grab hold.
 Today's nurses are tasked with effectively communicating with multiple departments through different technology platforms while making critical decisions across a spectrum of patient scenarios.
 It's not an easy job!

 Educators who use active learning strategies in their nursing programs are able to teach to a variety of learners: visual learners, auditory learners, tactile learners, and yes, even those learners who have difficulty remaining seated.
 But what's more, students are able to learn in a way that most closely simulates real, on-the-job nursing situations, making for a more seamless transition into the workforce.

-Try these active learning strategies in your nursing classroom
+Active learning strategies to try in your nursing classroom

 Okay — so now that you understand the benefits of using active learning strategies in nursing education, try implementing some of the following activities to encourage active learning among your students:

 Prior to teaching a concept in class, ask your students to research key terms, review patient assessments, required medications or drug classes, and exemplars related to the concept.
 This will not only help students feel more prepared during class, but it typically leads to a more involved and engaging class discussion.

 Repetitive PowerPoint presentations can be dry.
 Try incorporating case studies that include visual cues, lab tables, and patient quotes to encourage discussion among students.
 This keeps those “necessary evil” slideshows engaging and forces students to apply book knowledge and think critically about real-life examples.